EDMdesigner/EDMdesigner-API-Doc/README.md

 ___

 ### Upload Headers
-Upload a list of headers to a specified groups.
+Upload a list of headers to the specified group.
 Every user who belongs to this group will be able to use these headers.
-Please note that every upload will overwrite the previews uploads!
+Please note that every upload will overwrite the previous uploads!
 If you want to know what a header is good for, please read the [headers & footers](#headers--footers) part of the documentation!

 #####Type